 Tearing out a few walls simplifies the question of what to do with them, but fear not: even if a renovation is out of budget, there’s a lot that you can do to transform the look and feel of your space.
 This is arguably the highest-impact item on your design list.

 Involving your kids in the design can help them take ownership of their space and feel included, but setting some parameters will help you maintain your sanity and a more cohesive-feeling home.
-Ask about favourite colours, textures or themes that they would like used in their space, and then aim to incorporate these in subtle touches – bringing these in via a feature piece of furniture or décor is usually a better idea than letting them inspire the paint or wallpaper.
+Ask about favourite colours, textures or themes that they would like used in their space, and then aim to incorporate these in subtle touches – bringing these in via a feature piece of furniture or décor is usually a better idea than letting them inspire the paint or use the trendy mural wallpaper.

 In the rest of the home, try to strike a balance between bold feature elements and subtler backgrounds.
 Choose a rich, saturated paint colour for the walls, but recognise that you’ll need lighter neutrals for the flooring and furnishings.
 Many prefer the opposite approach: neutrals or pale tints on the walls with feature furnishings and décor.
 This allows you to swap out your feature colours or prints as the mood or season strikes you.